Tearsheet

 AI Analysis | Feedback

-Alok Maskara joined Lennox International as CEO on May 9, 2022.
-Prior to Lennox, he served for five years as CEO of Luxfer Holdings PLC (NYSE: LXFR), an international industrial company, where he spearheaded its transformation, led value-enhancing acquisitions and partnerships, and drove growth in profitability.
-Before Luxfer, he spent nearly a decade as president of several global business units at Pentair PLC, a provider of water treatment solutions.
-He also held leadership positions at General Electric Corporation and McKinsey & Company.
-Mr. Maskara is a co-author of nine patents in advanced materials science and serves on the board of Franklin Electric (Nasdaq: FELE).
+Alok Maskara was appointed Chief Executive Officer of Lennox International in May 2022.
+He brings over 25 years of global leadership experience in manufacturing and technology to his role.
+Prior to joining Lennox, Maskara served as CEO of Luxfer Holdings PLC (NYSE: LXFR) for five years, where he led the company's transformation, spearheaded acquisitions and partnerships, and drove growth in profitability.
+Before his tenure at Luxfer, he spent nearly a decade as president of several global business units at Pentair PLC.
+Maskara also held various leadership positions at General Electric Corporation and McKinsey & Company.
+He currently serves on the Board of Directors of Franklin Electric (NYSE: FELE).
+Maskara is also a co-author of nine patents in advanced materials science.

-Michael Quenzer was appointed Executive Vice President and Chief Financial Officer in January 2024.
+Michael Quenzer was appointed Executive Vice President and Chief Financial Officer of Lennox International effective January 1, 2024.
 He joined Lennox in 2004 and has held several key leadership roles within the company, including Vice President, Investor Relations and Financial Planning Analysis, and Vice President of Finance for the Lennox Building Climate Solutions (Commercial) business segment.
-Before joining Lennox, Mr. Quenzer worked at Morningstar Inc. He holds a bachelor's degree in finance from Coastal Carolina University and an MBA and master's degree in accounting from the University of Texas at Dallas.
+Before his career at Lennox, Quenzer worked at Morningstar Inc. He holds a bachelor's degree in finance from Coastal Carolina University, along with an MBA and a master's degree in accounting from the University of Texas at Dallas.

 AI Analysis | Feedback